AlexanderMuglia/AlexanderMuglia.github.io/README.txt

 The projects seen here are some of my personal favorites that I have made so far in my learning.
-In creating these projects, I have learned how to better structure code, many interesting methods of coding small applications, and how to work well in a small team.
+In creating these projects, I have learned how to better structure code, many interesting methods of coding small applications, and how to work well in teams.